 Saturday Food and Football

-The rest of Saturday was pretty much taken up with cleaning, meal prep, a nice walk with the dog, and watching football (mostly Alabama and Ohio State) and having this delicious meal of French Dip Sandwiches with this homemade French Bread.
+The rest of Saturday was pretty much taken up with cleaning, meal prep, a nice walk with the dog, and watching some of the football games.
+A few of my friends say their husbands sometimes make extra money from premier league betting at the weekends while they watch the games.
+Maybe we’ll have to try that, so we could go somewhere next Saturday!
+However, we finished the day with this delicious meal of French Dip Sandwiches with this homemade French Bread.
 And as a side I thinly sliced potatoes with a mandoline and made Old Bay seasoned baked Potato Chips.
 I shared my first photo of this process on my Instagram Stories.
 One of our favorite local restaurants Red Oak Bistro serves Old Bay chips with their sandwiches so I thought it would be an easy side to try at home.
 If I’m not getting recipe ideas from Pinterest I love getting inspiration from other restaurants.

 Last weekend I didn’t share any highlights because the weekend was pretty low key.
 But I’ve been enjoying cooking some football themed meals every Saturday since college football season started.
 Last weekend we grilled some wings and I made Cheesy Pretzel Twists and roasted brussels sprouts.
 Needless to say planning and eating Saturday dinners has been fun!
 Who wants to come over this coming weekend?!?
 Not sure what’s on the menu yet, but I’m sure it’ll be something delicious!

 On Sunday I woke up early and headed into DC to meet my sister and her friend Manny for our first Soul Cycle class.
 They were giving away free classes this week to first time riders and we all had only ever been to Flywheel, so we definitely took advantage of the offer.